fx818/Sentiment_Analysis/README.md

-# Sentiment Analysis of IMDM Movie reviews
+# Sentiment Analysis of IMDB Movie reviews
 * The model uses 2 algorithm to find out about whether a given review is Positive or Negative
 * The model score is 89% for LogisticRegression() and RandomForestClassifier()